-- Request individuals to appear before it to state facts to supplement files. - Request Internal Affairs to gather additional information as may be needed for a determination by the Commission. - As provided by a city contract, hire a private investigator as approved by the mayor or director of the Department of Human Rights and Equal Economic Opportunity.
+- Request individuals to appear before it to state facts to supplement files. - Request Internal Affairs to gather additional information as may be needed for a determination by the Commission.

+As provided by a city contract, hire a private investigator as approved by the Mayor or Director of HREEO.